ahmetacr61/calculator/README.md

 # calculator
-A simple calculator in Java with switch case's.
+A simple calculator in Java with some switch cases.
+Noting big, it was a school project so I thought that uploading it would be nice